agamagtdM10102148/commercialization-public/manufacture/desktop/bare-metal-resetrecovery-enable-your-users-to-create-media-and-to-recover-hard-drive-space.md

 -   A **partition reset script**, which is a modified DiskPart script that resets your custom partition layout.
 -   A **push-button reset configuration file** ([ResetConfig XML](resetconfig-xml-reference-s14.md)) that identifies the Windows and Windows RE partitions.

-**Note:** In Windows 10, version 1607, desktop applications and settings captured in [siloed provisioning packages](siloed-provisioning-packages.md) will not be restored using this media.
+**Note:** In Windows 10, version 1607 and later, desktop applications and settings captured in [siloed provisioning packages](siloed-provisioning-packages.md) will not be restored using this media.
 Regular customizations packages (.ppkg) captured using the ScanState tool are not affected by this issue.

 ## <span id="CreateConfigFiles"></span><span id="createconfigfiles"></span><span id="CREATECONFIGFILES"></span>Creating configuration files